ypapish/SelfAssessment/Skills/Programming.md

   - Use switch/case 👂 heard
   - Temporary field
   - Handle object as instances and hashes at the same time
-  - Use fields instead of arguments
+  - Use fields instead of arguments 👂 heard
   - Data clump
   - Feature envy
   - Monkey patch